rosalinet/Learning/LFCS/BookNotes.md

-#These notes serve to record notes for the book titled LINUX IN ACTION by DAVID CLINTON
+﻿#These notes serve to record notes for the book titled LINUX IN ACTION by DAVID CLINTON

-Chapter 1
+Chapter 1 – Welcome to Linux
 Key Terms:
 open source, distribution (distro), file system, index, partition, terminal, process, BASH, Plain text, File globbing, Tab completion, Pseudo file systems
 What it covered: